zyteo/jad-simulator/README.md

 - 9 Aug 2022: Adjusted CSS for images.
 Added the light yellow prayer circle for user to select prayer.
 Added the prayer sprite from osrswiki for the overhead prayer.
+Added the item sprites for saradomin brew, super restore and rune crossbow.
+Adjusted CSS for the item inventory.

 ```